 Tackling the most dangerous threats on the seas while representing a Trading Company is also appreciated: defeating Forts, Skeleton Ships, Megalodons and the Kraken will all give your Emissary Grade a boost.

 Finally, defending the Company against those who serve The Reaper’s Bones will also advance your Emissary Grade.

 How do I raise my Emissary Grade for The Reaper’s Bones?

 Again, by serving them.
 Acquiring loot and bringing it to your ship will see your Emissary Grade advance, especially if you’ve stolen that loot from someone else – but above all else, the Reapers want their representatives to assert dominance over other Emissaries on the seas.
 This even includes other Reaper’s Bones Emissaries.
 It’s a dog-eat-dog world, and The Reaper’s Bones are seeking to reward the top dogs.
-Defeating Emissaries will raise your Emissary Grade, as will retrieving Emissary Flags.
+Defeating Emissaries in pirate-to-pirate combat will raise your Emissary Grade, as will retrieving Emissary Flags.
 So sink Emissary Ships to cause their flag to break away, allowing you to pick up this trophy of your victory to bring back to The Reaper’s Hideout.

 What are the risks involved in playing as an Emissary?